swyxio/brain/README.md

 # Async React/React Fiber general info

+- 10 Apr 2018: [Andrew Clark on Async React](https://changelog.com/reactpodcast/6) on the React Podcast
 - 4 Apr 2018: [@dan_abramov chart on where each lifecycle fits into commit or render phase](https://twitter.com/dan_abramov/status/981712092611989509)
 - 3 Apr 2018: [Michel Westrate on Async Rendering and its impact on MobX](https://egghead.simplecast.fm/94ad357b)
 - 2 Apr 2018: [Mark Erikson on Async Rendering and its impact on Redux](https://youtu.be/nOoWpdSvChc?t=13m49s)